Maghrebi communities of Paris: History

-In 1945 French authorities counted 60,000 North Africans.
-Of them, they included 50,000 Kabyles, 5,000 to 6,000 Chleuh, Algerian Moroccan Arabs, and small Tunisian population.
-The numbers of students had decreased from the period between the World Wars, and only a small number of the north Africans included intellectuals, doctors, and lawyers.
-Hussey stated that initially North Africans settled the same historic communities as they did before.
+In 1945 French authorities counted 60,000 Maghrebis.
+Of them, they included 50,000 Kabyle Berbers, 5,000 to 6,000 Chleuh Berbers, Algerian and Moroccan Arabs, and small Tunisian population.
+The numbers of students had decreased from the period between the World Wars, and only a small number of the Maghrebis included intellectuals, doctors, and lawyers.
+Hussey stated that initially Maghrebis settled the same historic communities as they did before.
 Under French colonial rule, Algeria was a French "department", meaning that Algerian subjects were given significant rights of migration to the French mainland.
 After 1947 until Algerian Independence in 1962, all Algerians were French citizens with full rights of migration, similar to the situation of Puerto Ricans in the United States.

-Naomi Davidson, the author of Only Muslim: Embodying Islam in Twentieth-Century France, wrote that there was a post-World War II perception that North Africans were taking over certain neighborhoods but that this was not accurate.
-She stated that the police records of North African immigrants from 1948 to 1952, which had their basis in employment figures and ration cards, were "not entirely reliable", and that "it is difficult to establish with any certainty precisely where the different North African immigrant social classes lived in Paris and the suburbs, making it impossible to argue that certain neighborhoods became "Maghrébin" virtually overnight."
+Naomi Davidson, the author of Only Muslim: Embodying Islam in Twentieth-Century France, wrote that there was a post-World War II perception that Maghrebis were taking over certain neighborhoods but that this was not accurate.
+She stated that the police records of Maghrebi immigrants from 1948 to 1952, which had their basis in employment figures and ration cards, were "not entirely reliable", and that "it is difficult to establish with any certainty precisely where the different North African immigrant social classes lived in Paris and the suburbs, making it impossible to argue that certain neighborhoods became "Maghrébin" virtually overnight."

 The police chief of Paris, Maurice Papon, enacted a repression policy against Algerians in Paris during the years 1958 through 1962.
 The height of violence against Algerians occurred in September and October 1961.
 The Paris massacre of 1961 affected the Algerian community.

-After the Algerian War, approximately 90,000 Harkis, ethnic Algerians who fought with the French, relocated to France, including in Paris.
+After the Algerian War, approximately 90,000 Harkis, Muslim Algerians who fought with the French, relocated to France, including in Paris.